oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

    RH Username and Password to allow you to temporarily subscribe the instance that is building the image and get access to the various RH repos.
 2. The template expects pre-configured VCNs and Subnets.
-3. You need to have a bucket in the OCI object store that contains the RHEL 7.4 iso.
-The bucket must be in your tenancy, and must be accessible by the user executing the build.
+3. You need to provide a URL that points to the RHEL 7.4 ISO.
+This URL must contain the name of the ISO, with an '.iso' extension.
+An OCI PAR works well for this operation.
 4. The template uses filters that expect unique Compartment, VCN and Subnet names.
+	NOTE: The root compartment CANNOT be used for this process.
 5. The following must be specified in your shell environment (prefixed with TF_VAR_ of course):
     - tenancy_ocid
     - user_ocid